Information on Student led clubs can be found here:

 Dungeons & Dragons and Tabletop Games

 What: This is a student-initiated club.
-In this club we will meet after school to learn about Dungeons and Dragons, it's history, how to make character sheets, play in a campaign and develop skills to become a Dungeon Master.
+In this club we will meet after school to learn about Dungeons and Dragons, its history, how to make character sheets, play in a campaign, and develop skills to become a Dungeon Master.
 We are also open to playing other role-playing tabletop games for interested students.
 All students and staff are welcome to attend.
-Parents with DnD experience are encouraged to sign-up to volunteer with PSD at Webber.
+Parents with DnD experience are encouraged to sign up to volunteer with PSD at Webber.
 Dungeon Master experience to facilitate and run multiple campaigns is always appreciated.
 We will start beginners with the first edition and level 1 characters whenever possible.
-Mr. Bono also sponsors the Chess club.

 Odyssey of the Mind